magento/architecture/design-documents/service-isolation/inter-service-communication.md

 </services>
 ```

-We will have to pass authenticated user information to remote services so we'll add _X-Magento-User-Type_ and _X-Magento-User-Id_
-headers to requests for a _UserContextInterface_ instance to be initialized.
-There's no need for nodes to validate auth information of
-incoming
-requests since those requests will come from other nodes in a closed network or they will be encrypted.
-These headers will only be
-accepted by endpoints declared in _inter_webapi.xml_ files.

 The way exceptions thrown by services are serialized right now for RESTful web API needs to be changed for inter-service endpoints.
 Exceptions are serialized without their type information provided - this info is crutial for services to communicate with each other so
 the type information will be added to the output.